Two-Player Zero-Sum Hybrid Games: One-player Infinite horizon Game

 \subsection{Problem Statement}

-We formulate an optimization problem to solve a two-player zero-sum hybrid game with free terminal time and a fixed terminal set, \pno{and provide sufficient} conditions to characterize the solution. \pno{A special case of this setting allows to cover the infinite-horizon games in \cite{leudohygames}.}
+We formulate an optimization problem to solve a two-player zero-sum hybrid game with \sj{variable} terminal time and a terminal set, \pno{and provide sufficient} conditions to characterize the solution.

 Following the formulation in Definition \ref{elements}, {consider a two-player zero-sum hybrid game with dynamics $\HS\IfIncd{_s}{}$ described by (\IfIncd{\ref{Hinc}}{\ref{Heq}}) \IfTp{}{with $N=2$ } with data $(C,F,D,G)$. } Let the closed set $X \subset \Pi(C) \cup \Pi(D)$ be the terminal constraint set.
-We say that a solution $(\phi,u)$ to $\HS$ is \emph{feasible} if there exists a finite $(T,J) \in \dom (\phi,u)$ such that $\phi(T,J) \in X$.
-In addition, \pn{we make $(T,J)$ to be both the terminal time of $(\phi,u)$ and the first time at which $\phi$ reaches} $X$, i.e., there does not exist $(t,j) \in \dom \phi$ with $t+j < T+J$ such that $\phi(t,j) \in X$ \pn{and $(T,J) = \max \dom (\phi, u)$; hence $\dom \phi$ is compact.}\footnote{\pno{When $X = \emptyset$, the requirement that $\phi$ belongs to $X$ is not enforced, hence, there is no terminal constraint and the two-player zero-sum hybrid game \pn{evolves} over \pn{an} infinite (hybrid) horizon when $\dom \phi$ is unbounded.}} \IfIncd{}{Uniqueness of solutions for a given input implies a unique correspondence {from cost} to control {action}, which allows this type of games to be \textit{well-defined}, so {that an} equilibrium solution is defined \cite[Remark 5.3]{basar1999dynamic}.
+We say that a solution $(\phi,u)$ to $\HS$ is \emph{feasible} if there exists $(T,J) \in \dom (\phi,u)$ such that $\phi(T,J) \in X$.
+In addition, \pn{we make $(T,J)$ to be both the terminal time of $(\phi,u)$ and the first time at which $\phi$ reaches} $X$, i.e., there does not exist $(t,j) \in \dom \phi$ with $t+j < T+J$ such that $\phi(t,j) \in X$ \pn{and $(T,J) = \max \dom (\phi, u)$; hence $\dom \phi$ is compact.}\footnote{\pn{When $X = \emptyset$, the requirement that $\phi$ belongs to $X$ is not enforced, hence, there is no terminal constraint and the two-player zero-sum hybrid game {evolves} over {an} infinite (hybrid) horizon when $\dom \phi$ is unbounded\sj{, i.e., $\phi$ is complete.}}} \IfIncd{}{Uniqueness of solutions for a given input implies a unique correspondence {from cost} to control {action}, which allows this type of games to be \textit{well-defined}, so {that an} equilibrium solution is defined \cite[Remark 5.3]{basar1999dynamic}.
 This justifies the following assumption. \begin{assumption}{} The flow map $F$ and the flow set $C$ are such that solutions to {$\dot{x}=F(x,u_C)$ $(x,u_C)\in C$} are unique for each input $u_C$.
-The jump map $G$ is single valued{, i.e., \pno{the jump set for each player satisfies} $D_1=D_2$}. \end{assumption} Sufficient conditions to guarantee that Assumption \ref{AssLipsZ} holds include Lipschitz continuity of the flow map $F$, provided it is a single-valued function.
-Under Assumption \ref{AssLipsZ}, the conditions in Proposition \ref{UniquenessHu} are satisfied, so solutions to $\HS$ are unique\footnote{{Under Assumption \ref{AssLipsZ}, the domain of the input $u$ specifies whether \pn{from points $\Pi(C)\cap \Pi(D)$ a jump or flow occur}.}} for each $u\in \mathcal{U}$.}
+The jump map $G$ is single valued. \end{assumption} Sufficient conditions to guarantee that Assumption \ref{AssLipsZ} holds include Lipschitz continuity of the flow map $F$, provided it is a single-valued function.
+Under Assumption \ref{AssLipsZ}, \NotAutomss{the conditions in Proposition \ref{UniquenessHu} are satisfied, so }solutions to $\HS$ are unique\footnote{{Under Assumption \ref{AssLipsZ}, the domain of the input $u$ specifies whether from points \pn{in} $\Pi(C)\cap \Pi(D)$ a jump or flow occur.}} for each $u\in \mathcal{U}$.}

 Given $\xi \in \Pi(C) \cup \Pi(D)$, a joint input action $u=(u_C, u_D)\in \mathcal{U} $, the stage cost for flows $L_C:\mathbb{R}^n \times \mathbb{R}^{m_C} \rightarrow \mathbb{R}_{\geq 0}$, the stage cost for jumps $L_D:\mathbb{R}^n \times \mathbb{R}^{m_D} \rightarrow \mathbb{R}_{\geq 0}$, and the terminal cost $q: \mathbb{R}^n \rightarrow \mathbb{R}$, we define the cost associated to the solution\IfIncd{s}{ $(\phi,u)$} to $\HS\IfIncd{_s}{}$ from $\xi$, \IfIncd{}{under Assumption \ref{AssLipsZ},} as \IfIncd{ where\footnote{\pn{Notice that $\mathcal{J}$ depends on the initial condition $\xi$ and input $u$, while $\widetilde{\mathcal{J}}$ depends on the solution pair $(\phi,u)$ with $\phi(0,0)=\xi$.}}}{}